Last Updated on August 27, 2024 by Rebecca Lake

 It’s super easy and you don’t have to do anything other than sign up for an account and link your checking to start to saving.

-There are some basic rules for starting a no spend challenge and sticking to it:
+There are some basic rules for starting a no-spend challenge and sticking to it:

-• Decide how long you’re going to try a spending diet
+- Decide how long you’re going to try a spending diet

-• Figure out what your wants vs. needs are
+- Figure out what your wants vs. needs are

-• Set boundaries for what you will and won’t spend money on
+- Set boundaries for what you will and won’t spend money on

-• Get the whole family on board
+- Get the whole family on board

-• Track your savings progress
+- Track your savings progress

-A no spend challenge can be a little scary if you’ve never done it before.
+A no-spend challenge can be a little scary if you’ve never done it before.
 But once you try it, you’ll be amazed at how much money you could save.

-5. Save your windfalls
+7. Save your windfalls

-If you’re really struggling to make your budget work because your bills are too high or your income is too low, you can use found money to build your emergency fund.
+If you’re struggling to make your budget work because your bills are too high or your income is too low, you can use found money to build your emergency fund.

 So what’s found money?

-It’s basically any money that comes your way that you weren’t budgeting for or expecting.
+In simple terms, it’s any money that comes your way that you weren’t budgeting for or expecting.

 That covers things like:

-• Tax refunds
+- Tax refunds

-• Cash birthday gifts
+- Cash birthday gifts

-• Rebates
+- Rebates

-• Pay raises
+- Pay raises

-• Returned deposits
+- Returned deposits

-• Cash bonuses you get for opening a new checking account
+- Cash bonuses you get for opening a new checking account

-It doesn’t really matter how big or small these “extra” amounts are.
+It doesn’t matter how big or small these “extra” amounts are.
 Even $5 helps.
+It just matters that you commit to saving it.

-In fact, it’s actually better when you’re dealing with small amounts because you may be less tempted to spend any of it.
+In fact, it’s better when you’re dealing with small amounts because you may be less tempted to spend any of it.

 If you’re getting a $3,000 tax refund, for example, it’s a lot harder mentally to pledge it all to savings when you want to blow some of it on a family vacation or go shopping.